burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Waste of time analyzing the assignment of objects (types, functions) to different namespaces
 * Various additional nuances:
-  - A local variable or a variable declared via `using` hides external variables with the block of visibility.
+  - A local variable or a variable declared via `using` hides external variables within the block of visibility.
   - When libraries that declare many names are made available through the `using namespace` directive, it is important to understand that unused name conflicts are not considered an error if they are not used.
   - Elements of the same namespace can be in different files.